George William NELSON

 171 TC was responsible for building the Vampire Dugout located near Polygon Wood, which was the brigade HQ for up to 50 men and 1 senior commanding officer, so named as it housed supply-soldiers whose mission was to re-supply troops after dark.
 It became operational from early April 1918 but after only a few weeks the dugout was lost when the Germans swept through the area during the Battle of the Lys, 9 – 29 April.
 171 TC and several others were forced to move their camps from Boeschele and put on duties digging and wiring trenches over long distances from Reningeist to near St. Omer.
 As the Germans advanced some RE men manned the trenches coming under machine gun and light trench mortar fire.
 A description of the withdrawal and German advance is given below:

 During this mayhem, possibly during a rear-guard engagement with the enemy described above, Sapper G.W.
 Nelson and 3 other ranks serving with 171 TC were killed in action 29 April 1918.
-This date signified the commencement of the Battle of Scherpenberg, the last phase of the Battle of the Lys.
-The others killed in action were:
+The 3 other sappers were:

 - 359795 Sapper R.W.
 Taylor (formerly 28338 DLI) from Dipton, County Durham